meena-erian/DEW/README.md

 open=setup.exe
 ```

-Well, I think the above code does not reqire any explanation.
+Well, I think the above code does not reqire any additional explanation.
 But, that's not everything!
 ```
 [AutoRun]
 open = setup.exe